peterfmcnair/peterfmcnair.github.io/now.md

 I've kept a diary since 2016, however now I'm taking it one step further and sharing my thoughts with others.
 # Travel
 The travel bug inside of me is awakening as I watch alot of friends overseas and interstate.
 I'd like to travel after finishing uni next year and am currently thinking of backpacking and cycling across Europe.
+See [my notes](https://notes.peterfmcnair.com/) for more detailed planning.